premkumargrk/SenseRoute/README.md

 📦 System Overview
 The system consists of three core components working together to provide real-time situational awareness and transport information:

-Smart Cane
+ - Smart Cane

-Smart Glasses
+ - Smart Glass

-Transport Detection System
+ - Transport Detection System

 🦯 Smart Cane
 Equipped with ultrasonic sensors to detect ground-level obstacles like potholes and barriers.